pwilthew/CTF-Write-Ups/CSAW2017-Serial/README.md

 ## Solution
 ![Serial1](https://github.com/pwilthew/CTF-Write-Ups/blob/master/CSAW2017-Serial/Serial1.png)

-We get 11 bits everytime.
+Note that we get 11 bits everytime.
 The first and the last bits are always 0 and 1.
 That leaves us with 9 bits.
 The last of those 9 bits is the parity bit.
 A serial will be considered correct if the number of ones in the 8 bit string is even and the parity bit is 0, or if the number of ones is odd and the parity bit is 1.

 ![Serial2](https://github.com/pwilthew/CTF-Write-Ups/blob/master/CSAW2017-Serial/Serial2.png)

 ![Serial3](https://github.com/pwilthew/CTF-Write-Ups/blob/master/CSAW2017-Serial/Serial3.png)